 There are so many different activities to do in La Fortuna.
 You can go white-water rafting, climb a volcano or two, relax at hot springs, go ziplining or become a kid again and visit one of the best waterparks in Costa Rica.

-We’d recommend a minimum of 3 days, but if you can afford to spend a little longer, definitely do.
+We’d recommend a minimum of three days, but if you can afford to spend a little longer, definitely do.
 You’ll fall in love with the little-town vibe and the countless things to do.

 With so much to do in La Fortuna, you’d expect it to be a pretty big city.
-In fact, if you look on a map, you’ll realise that it’s only a little town.
+In fact, if you look at a map, you’ll realise that it’s only a little town.

-Normally we recommend a few areas to stay, but for La Fortuna, our recommendation is to just go with the accommodation you like the most.
-There’s a huge range of accommodations, from hostels, lodges, Airbnbs to 5* luxury resorts.
+Normally we recommend a few areas to stay in, but for La Fortuna, our recommendation is to just go with the accommodation you like the most.
+There’s a huge range of accommodations, from hostels, lodges, Airbnbs to 5-star luxury resorts.
 And when we say luxury, we mean it!

 La Fortuna attracts a whole host of visitors, and the prices of places to stay reflect that.
 Hostels start from $10 a night, whilst you can find lovely private lodges for just $20.
-Nevertheless, you’ll also see that there’s plenty of resorts charging over $300 per night!
+Nevertheless, you’ll also see that there are plenty of resorts charging over $300 per night!

 For such a small town, La Fortuna has a very diverse food scene.
-There’s plenty of Soda’s, if you’re looking for cheap and local meals, but there’s also Italian, Japanese, vegan and even fine-dining restaurants.
+There are plenty of Sodas (local restaurants) if you’re looking for cheap and traditional meals, but there are also Italian, Japanese, vegan and even fine-dining restaurants.

 Trust us, after an adventure-packed day, you’ll be looking forward to a delicious meal.
-To help you out, here are our top 3 favourite spots in La Fortuna:
+To help you out, here are our top three favourite spots in La Fortuna:

 Don Rufino — a delicious and creative fine-dining restaurant